- Cybersecurity in insurance industry

 - Cybersecurity solutions

-There were 2.8 million people employed in the insurance industry in 2019.
-Of these, 1.6 million worked for insurance companies and 1.2 million for agencies, brokers, and other related enterprises.
+There were 2.9 million people employed in the insurance industry in 2022.
+Of these, 1.6 million worked for insurance companies and 1.3 million for agencies, brokers, and other related enterprises.

 Insurance companies are known to store large amounts of information about their policyholders.
 This practice makes them a target for cybercriminals.
 It is expected that attacks against the insurance industry will continue to grow in frequency and severity.

 The insurance sector is under pressure to embrace innovation and modernize its systems and infrastructure from two fronts.
 Like the rest of the financial services industry, insurance consumers demand services 24/7/365 via smartphone apps.

 Providing real-time insurance and financial services with a seamless and frictionless customer experience requires the latest infrastructure technology and highly skilled personnel.

 Cybersecurity within the insurance industry

 Cybersecurity within the insurance industry is vital because of the industry’s size and scope and the vast amounts of data consumed by companies in this sector.
 We all need insurance of some type, usually more than one kind.